expo/expo/docs/pages/tutorial/introduction.md

 ## Up next

 If you're already familiar with Expo, feel free to jump ahead to specific chapters.
-However, if you'd like to start from scratch, continue to the next step in which we will learn [how to create an app with Expo](/tutorial/initialize-app/).
+However, if you'd like to start from scratch, continue to the next chapter in which we will learn [how to create an app with Expo](/tutorial/initialize-app/).